-Whether you are new or an vertaran in the project management world.
-The multiple no. of technologies and processes can make you difficult to single out the one.
-After all, the onus is on project manager to fulfill many roles and responsibilities as a part of the day-to-day functions of their jobs.
+Whether you are new or a veteran in the project management world.
+The multiple no. of technologies and processes can make it difficult to single out the one.
+After all, the onus is on project managers to fulfill many roles and responsibilities as a part of the day-to-day functions of their jobs.

-They are the one who are responsible for an effective and stable project plan for the projects they oversee.
-They identify all the associated risk with their projects and ensure that projects stay within their defined constraints.
+They are the ones who are responsible for an effective and stable project plan for the projects they oversee.
+They identify all the associated risks with their projects and ensure that projects stay within their defined constraints.

 But first of all or before getting down deeper into other details, one needs to single out the most optimal project management methodology to guide your efforts and take the project to completion.